Abhiraj1121/aimobile/README.md

 export AI_API_KEY="your-secret-key-here"
 ---

-🧠 Training Jarvis with School Knowledge
+🧠 Training Swastik mini with School Knowledge

 Add Q&A pairs to data/school_data.txt like this: